-Students taking a Minor in Environment are exposed to different approaches, perspectives, and world views that will help them gain an understanding of the complexity and the conflicts that underlie environmental problems.
+The Environment Minor (18 credits) is intended to complement the expertise gained through a major or faculty program outside the MSE.
+Students taking an Environment Minor are exposed to different approaches, perspectives, and world views that will help them gain an understanding of the complexity and the conflicts that underlie environmental problems.

-(c) Ensure that all credits from complementary courses are outside the discipline or field of the major program.
+- Ensure that all credits from complementary courses are outside the discipline or field of the major program.

 Complementary Courses (18 credits)

 12 credits selected from the MSE core courses: